The complexity of separability for semilinear sets and Parikh automata: Introduction

 \subparagraph{Application I: Monadic decomposability} Our first main result strengthens a recent result on monadic decomposability.
-A formula in Presburger is \emph{monadically decomposable} if it has a monadic equivalent.
-It was shown recently that (i)~deciding whether a given quantifier-free formula is \emph{monadically decomposable} (i.e.\ whether it has a monadic equivalent) is $\coNP$-complete~\cite[Theorem 1]{DBLP:conf/cade/HagueLRW20} (see also \cite[Corollary 8.1]{DBLP:journals/pacmpl/BergstrasserGLZ24}), whereas (ii)~for existential formulas, the problem is $\coNEXP$-complete~\cite[Corollary 3.6]{DBLP:conf/cade/HagueLRW20,DBLP:conf/icalp/HaaseKMMZ24}.
+A formula in Presburger arithmetic is \emph{monadically decomposable} if it has a monadic equivalent.
+It was shown recently that (i)~deciding whether a given quantifier-free formula is \emph{monadically decomposable} (i.e.\ whether it has a monadic equivalent) is $\coNP$-complete~\cite[Theorem 1]{DBLP:conf/cade/HagueLRW20} (see \cite[Corollary 8.1]{DBLP:journals/pacmpl/BergstrasserGLZ24} for an alternative proof; and see \cite[Proposition 3]{DBLP:conf/fossacs/ChistikovHM22} for improved bounds for the approach in \cite{DBLP:conf/cade/HagueLRW20}), whereas (ii)~for existential formulas, the problem is $\coNEXP$-complete~\cite[Corollary 3.6]{DBLP:conf/icalp/HaaseKMMZ24}.
 Our first main result strengthens (i): If $\varphi(\bm{x})$ is a quantifier-free formula, then the sets defined by $\varphi(\bm{x})$ and $\neg\varphi(\bx)$ are separable by a monadic formula if and only if $\varphi(\bx)$ is monadically decomposable.
 Perhaps surprisingly, our $\coNP$ upper bound still holds for existential Presburger formulas, for which monadic decomposability is known to be $\coNEXP$-complete\footnote{This is not a contradiction to the above reduction from monadic decomposability to recognizable separation, since this reduction would require complementing an existential formula.}.

-\subparagraph{Application II: Regularity of Parikh automata} Another consequence of our results is that the regularity problem of deterministic Parikh automata, i.e.\ deciding whether a given deterministic Parikh automaton accepts a regular language, is $\coNP$-complete.
+\subparagraph{Application II: Regularity of Parikh automata} Another consequence of our results is that regularity of deterministic Parikh automata, i.e.\ deciding whether a given deterministic Parikh automaton accepts a regular language, is $\coNP$-complete: Given a deterministic Parikh automaton for a language $L\subseteq\Sigma^*$, one can construct in polynomial time a Parikh automaton for $K=\Sigma^*\setminus L$.
+Then, $L$ is regular if and only if $L$ and $K$ are regularly separable.
 Here, we assume that the semilinear target set is given as a quantifier-free Presburger formula.
 Decidability of this problem has been shown by Cadilhac, Finkel, and McKenzie~\cite[Theorem 25]{DBLP:journals/ijfcs/CadilhacFM13} (even in the more general case of unambiguous constrained automata).
-This is because given a deterministic Parikh automaton for a language $L\subseteq\Sigma^*$, one can construct in polynomial time a Parikh automaton for $K=\Sigma^*\setminus L$.
-Then, $L$ is regular if and only if $L$ and $K$ are regularly separable.